BinhDo960/Onyx-Stores/README.md

 ## Starting the Application

-Run `node server.js`, the app will run on 4242, this incorporates all the proper functionality for the applicaiton to work. the dev server from `ng serve` should still be running upon doing so
+Run `node server.js` in the server folder, the app will run on 4242, this incorporates all the proper functionality for the applicaiton to work. the dev server from `ng serve` should still be running upon doing so